-I’m Estonian-Canadian and graduated from McGill in 2013.
-Outside of academia, I love volleyball, meditation, music production, and George Saunders.
+I’m Estonian-Canadian and outside of academia I love volleyball, meditation, music production, and George Saunders.

-How can we use technology such as machine learning to effect the most societal good?
+How can we use technology such as machine learning and AI to effect the most societal good?
 This is what motivates me.
 A decade ago, I am proud to have launched Useful Science with a group of friends – I hope you’ll find a study on there that improves your life.
 One fact can be all it takes to create change.